Gary P. Scavone

 - the development of computer-based mathematical models that implement these acoustic principles as accurately as possible and which can subsequently be used to study variations in instrument design;

-- the creation of efficient, real-time synthesis algorithms capable of producing convincing instrument sounds;
+- the creation of efficient, real-time synthesis algorithms capable of producing convincing instrument sounds.

 Gary Scavone